Ku-ring-gai has many opportunities for bid watching and keeping track of the life cycles of our beautiful native species.

-- Early morning is often the best time of day to see and hear native birds.
-Our gates open at 8am.
+- Early morning is often the best time of day to see and hear native birds

 - If leaving your backpack unattended, ensure it is firmly closed as the brush turkeys may investigate.